 Inventory is one of the largest expenses retailers incur.
-However, if you only think about how much your inventory costs to purchase, you have an incomplete picture of how much you’re spending to stock up.
+However, if you only think about the price of your inventory, you have an incomplete picture of how much you’re spending to stock up.
 To understand inventory costs, you need to factor in all the expenses related to ordering, storing, and managing stock.

 What are inventory costs?

-Inventory costs are the costs associated with ordering and holding inventory, and administering related paperwork.
-These costs are evaluated by managers to determine how much inventory should be kept on hand.
+Inventory costs are the costs associated with ordering and holding inventory.Evaluating these costs is important to determine how much inventory should be kept on hand.

 Types of inventory costs

 - Purchase costs

 Inventory costs more than the product’s purchase price.
 You also need to factor ordering, holding, and shortage costs into the equation.

 Purchase cost is the price a supplier charges you to buy its products.
 For example, if you’re buying 100 pairs of sneakers from a footwear wholesaler at $12 a pair, your purchase cost is $1,200.
 This figure excludes expenses like processing, shipping, and handling fees.

 “Ordering costs include the labor expenses for the buying department, including wages, related taxes and benefits, and the costs of transporting and receiving inventory,” according to Frances Gunn, associate professor at Toronto Metropolitan University’s Ted Rogers School of Retail Management.